The Feds Finally Flip the Pyramid

 Olivia Michiels

-Olivia joined Libertas Network as a Communications Coordinator.
+Olivia is the Communications Manager.
 She manages media operations for Libertas Institute and supports communications initiatives across Libertas Network.
 Olivia graduated from Hillsdale College with a Bachelor’s Degree in Economics.
 Her economics background allows her to translate complex policy issues into stories accessible for families and community leaders.
 In her free time, Olivia enjoys cooking, exploring new farmer’s markets, or taking care of her chickens.

 Share Post: